shireen215/supops/python2.1/README.md

 ### 3.1 — Paste the Lambda handler code

-Open the function code editor and replace the default handler with this exact code (copy/paste as-is).
+Open the function code editor and replace the default handler with this exact code.
 This simple version handles events that include ARNs, EC2 `RunInstances`, and S3 `CreateBucket`.
 Extend it later for more services.

 ```python
 import json